hollisofjustin/ESS-523A-Intro/lessons/intro-basics.md

 the upper left corner.
 When you open a script, RStudio then opens a fourth **‘Source’ panel** in the upper-left to write and save your code.
-You can also send code from a script directly to the console to execute it by highlighting the code line/chunk (or place your cursor at the end of the code chunk) and hit CTRL+ENTER on a PC or CMD+ENTER on a Mac.
+You can also send code from a script directly to the console to execute it by highlighting the **entire** code line/chunk (or place your cursor at the end of the code chunk) and hit CTRL+ENTER on a PC or CMD+ENTER on a Mac.

 ![Image Credit: Software
 Carpentry](https://swcarpentry.github.io/r-novice-gapminder/fig/01-rstudio-script.png)